junxit/us-congress-bills-110/metadata.md

 - 2008-09-11 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2008-09-11 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2008-09-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 956.
+- 2008-09-25 — Amendment SA 5645 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Amendment SA 5645 proposed by Senator Reid for Senator Kyl. (consideration: CR S9459; text: CR S9459) To provide for a limitation on acceptance of honorary memberships by justices and judges.
+- 2008-09-25 — Held at the desk.
+- 2008-09-25 — Measure laid before Senate by unanimous consent. (consideration: CR S9459)
+- 2008-09-25 — Message on Senate action sent to the House.
+- 2008-09-25 — Passed Senate with an amendment by Unanimous Consent. (text: CR S9459)
+- 2008-09-25 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S9459)
+- 2008-09-25 — Received in the House.
+- 2008-09-25 — Senate amendment agreed to: Amendment SA 5645 agreed to in Senate by Unanimous Consent.
+- 2008-09-25 — Senate amendment proposed (on the floor): Amendment SA 5645 proposed by Senator Reid for Senator Kyl.(consideration: CR S9459; text: CR S9459)
+- 2008-09-25 — Senate amendment submitted